jsummers/deark/technical.md

 Deark essentially throws up its hands and gives up.
 By default, it names all output filenames to start with "output.".
-It overwrites existing files with no warning.
+It overwrites existing files with no warning (unless you use -n).
 It bans all ASCII characters that could conceivably be problematical, as well as any non-ASCII characters that don't appear on its whitelist.

 When Deark writes to a ZIP file (the "-zip" option), it doesn't have to worry about what to name the internal files.
 It can palm that problem off onto your